Learn how to make and use the best homemade Calendula Lotion Bars in this easy DIY beauty recipe.

 Since I have dry skin, I need to moisturize my skin every day.
 While I love my Calendula Lavender Salve for concentrated areas of my skin that need extra love and attention, I wanted something I could use on my whole body.

 So I decided to make Calendula Solid Lotion Bars to pamper my skin.
 They are so soothing and nourishing to the skin!
-If calendula isn’t your thing, you can make solid lotion bars in other scents like lavender petal, lemon basil, grapefruit lime and simple lavender.
+If calendula isn’t your thing, you can make solid lotion bars in other scents like lavender petal or lemon basil.

 DIY Calendula Solid Lotion Bars Recipe